Aviation Industry Jobs

 Aircraft Maintenance Technician

 An Aircraft Maintenance Technician or AMT oversees the routine maintenance, repairs, and inspections of all aircraft under their care.
-This job is a crucial part of aviation field jobs and their duties extend to logging notes, keeping records, managing tools and equipment, and more.
+Duties extend to logging notes, keeping records, managing tools and equipment, and more.

-This aviation career spans many sectors, so depending on your interests, you could apply for AMT roles with private tour companies, military organizations, flight schools, freight carriers, and commercial airlines.
+AMT opportunities span many sectors, so depending on your interests, you could apply for roles with private tour companies, military organizations, flight schools, freight carriers, and commercial airlines.
 An aircraft maintenance technician has many chances for professional advancement, and average salaries typically range between $57,602 and $71,000 annually.

 To qualify, you must be at least 18 years of age, fluent in English, and have completed 18-30 months of practical experience through a military training course at an FAA-approved AMT school.
 Several universities and colleges offer diplomas with hands-on training, and these courses provide you with the knowledge and skills to complete FAA certification.